Jonatan Urich

-Jonatan Urich (יונתן אוריך; born 21 February 1989) is a strategic advisor to Israeli Prime Minister Benjamin Netanyahu.
+Jonatan Urich (יונתן אוריך) is a strategic advisor to Israeli Prime Minister Benjamin Netanyahu.
 He previously served as Netanyahu’s spokesman, as director of new media, and as a spokesperson for the Likud movement.

 Biography

 Urich was born in Kfar Saba.
 His father, Edward (Edi), was originally from Poland, while his mother was religious.
 He grew up in a religious household and attended the Bar-Ilan religious state school in the city.
 During his youth, he was a member of the Bnei Akiva movement and the Realistic Religious Zionism movement.
+Urich studied at Yeshivat Har Etzion.
+He was drafted to the IDF Spokesperson's Unit and was the editor of the IDF website for 5 years.
+After his military service, he was appointed as the editor of the Judaism section at the NRG site, and was a reporter for Makor Rishon.

 He previously served as Benjamin Netanyahu’s spokesman, as director of new media, and as a spokesperson for the Likud movement.

 Legal issues

 Urich, Yisrael Einhorn, and Ofer Golan, all of whom were advisors to Netanyahu, were investigated in 2019 on charges of witness intimidation.

 In November 2024, reports emerged that Urich and Einhorn were involved in public relations efforts to improve Qatar's image ahead of the 2022 FIFA World Cup.

 He was questioned the same month on suspicion of telling Eli Feldstein to send classified material to Einhorn, who sent it to the German newspaper Bild.

 In February 2025, Israeli Channel 12 stated that Urich ,along with Feldstein, was employed by a Qatar-funded international firm, The Third Circle (which was owned by Jay Footlik), to promote Doha's image in Israel, particularly highlighting Qatar's role in mediating hostage negotiations between Israel and Hamas.
 It was mentioned that the company sought to influence media coverage in Israel through direct and indirect means.

 In the same month, Attorney General of Israel Gali Baharav-Miara instructed the Shin Bet security agency and the Israel Police to investigate the allegations, marking the official launch of the "Qatargate" investigation.